g-omarsdottir/agile/README.md

   - Click on “Milestones”
   - Select the milestone to be iterated.
   - The PBIs should now show within this iteration (milestone).

+## Create and Assign Labels
+- Navigate to section “Labels” in the top menu.
+- Click on “New Label.”
+- Edit or add to the label name on the form (if applicable).
+- Add a description (if applicable).
+- Customize the label color using default colors or hexadecimal color code.
+- Click on ”Create Label”.
+- In the section “Milestones”, choose the desired Product Backlog.
+- Check the boxes next to the PBIs to be labelled.
+- Select the desired label from the dropdown menu “Label” at the top of the PBIs (“issues”).